Franciscus Illenfeld

 Franciscus Illenfeld is the author of the St. Urban Bell (cast it in 1557) which was installed in the St. Urban Tower in Košice, today Slovakia.
-Its weight was 7 tones.
+Its weight was 7 tonnes.
 In 1966 the St. Urban Bell was destroyed by fire.
 It was renovated and located in the front of the tower.
-In 1996 a copy of the St. Urban Bell was cast in a mould and installed in the tower.
+In 1996, a copy of the St. Urban Bell was cast in a mould and installed in the tower.

 He is also the author of the St. John Bell that is exhibited at Zvonárska Street in Košice.
 The bell was founded in 1558.